Associate Professor of Sociology

-Kathrin Zippel is an associate professor of sociology at Northeastern University.
-Her research explores gender and international research collaborations and mobility in global science.
+Kathrin Zippel’s current research explores international gender and research collaborations and mobility in global science.
 She also compares gender equality politics in German and U.S. institutions of higher education.
 Zippel has published on gender politics in the workplace, public and social policy, social movements, welfare states, and globalization.
 Her book The Politics of Sexual Harassment in the United States, the European Union and Germany (Cambridge University Press) won several book awards.
-Zippel received a Ph.D. from the University of Wisconsin-Madison.
-She was a post-doc in the European Union Center of New York at Columbia University.
-Zippel held a Humboldt Research fellowship at the Max Planck Institute for the Study of Societies in Cologne and at the Ludwig-Maximilians-University in Munich.
-She was also a visitor at the Social Science Research Center Berlin, a guest researcher at the University of Athens and the European University Institute in Florence.
+Zippel was a post-doc in the European Union Center of New York at Columbia University.
+She has been a residential fellow at the Women and Public Policy Program J.F.
+Kennedy School and a local affiliate at the Center for European Studies at Harvard University.
+Zippel held a Humboldt Research fellowship at the Max Planck Institute for the Study of Societies in Cologne.
+She was also a visitor at the Social Science Research Center Berlin and a guest researcher at the European University Institute in Florence.

-2011 .
+- 2011 .
 “How Gender Neutral are State Policies on Science and International Mobility of Academics?”
-Sociologica.
-5 (1):1-17.
+Sociologica 5 (1):1-17.

-2004.
+- 2004.
 “Transnational Advocacy Networks and Policy Cycles in the European Union: The Case of Sexual Harassment.”
-Social Politics: International Studies in Gender, State, and Society, 11 (1):57-85.
+Social Politics: International Studies in Gender, State, and Society 11 (1):57-85.

 Awards and Honors

-2008 Honorable Mention of the American Sociological Association, Sex and Gender Distinguished Book Award.
+- 2008.
+Honorable Mention of the American Sociological Association, Sex and Gender Distinguished Book Award.

-2007 American Political Science Association Victoria Schuck Award for best book on women and politics.
+- 2007.
+American Political Science Association Victoria Schuck Award for best book on women and politics.

-2005 “Thinking Out of the Box, for the European Union: Social & Political Dimensions.”
+- 2005.
+“Thinking Out of the Box, for the European Union: Social & Political Dimensions.”
 Second Annual Award for Effective or Innovative Use of Technology.
 Center for Innovative Course Design and the Educational Technology Center, Northeastern University.

-Center for European Studies at Harvard University
+- Council for European Studies